milespetrov/cccs/static/about/cccs/en-CA.md

 ##### Climate data viewer

 Begin by choosing one of the available datasets.
 There is a detailed description of the selected dataset below the map.
 You can zoom to a specific geographic location or click on the data for additional information.
-You can specify date ranges, variables and other options using the drop-down menus at the top of the map.
+You can specify datasets, variables and other options using the drop-down menus at the top of the map.

 For help, click the ‘?’ icon in the bottom right corner of the map.